JobDoesburg/bsapi/README.md

 A basic Python wrapper for the [D2LValence Brightspace API](https://docs.valence.desire2learn.com).

+## Installation

+The package can be installed using `pip` by running `python -m pip install brightspace-api`.

 ## Example usage

 To construct a `bsapi.BSAPI` instance, you must first construct a `bsapi.APIContext` instance.